 • Despite the bad news, a majority of the respondents said they planned to continue to pursue music as a profession.

-Concerns were raised at Wednesday's event that the census did not offer an accurate representation of the diversity in the scene, because 84% of respondents were white (above the state's 73%).
-Some musicians also took umbrage to the fact that a majority in the census listed themselves as homeowners, which they contended is unrealistic for most of them in Minneapolis.
+Concerns were raised that the census did not offer an accurate representation of the diversity in the scene, because 84% of respondents were white (above the state's 73%).
+Some musicians also took umbrage at the fact that a majority in the census listed themselves as homeowners, which they contended is unrealistic for most of them in Minneapolis.

 Also, only 4% of the respondents fell in the 18-24 age group — which might have been a shortcoming by the census takers in reaching that age group, or a result of lowered music education opportunities, including the closing of local schools such as McNally Smith College of Music and the Institute of Production and Recording.